Glossary of Food Poverty Terms

 Community Garden: A community garden transforms empty lots into green spaces.
 Community gardens are collaborative projects created by members of the community; residents share in both the maintenance and rewards of the garden.

 Emergency Food Assistance Program (EFAP): A New York City–sponsored program that funds food pantries and soup kitchens throughout the city.
 EFAP also provides administrative funding to build capacity at emergency food programs (EFPs), and administers technical assistance grants for the automation of food stamp (SNAP) enrollment at soup kitchens, food pantries and other locations.
-EFAP is a key source of emergency food for the Food Bank For New York City, which last year distributed more than 74 million pounds of food, including more than 14 million pounds of fresh produce.
+EFAP is a key source of emergency food for New York City.

-Emergency Food Program (EFP): A soup kitchen or food pantry that distributes food provided by food banks and other sources for people seeking emergency food assistance who would otherwise not get enough to eat or not eat well.
-The Food Bank supports a network of approximately 1,000 community-based member programs.
+Emergency Food Program (EFP): A soup kitchen, food pantry, or shelter that distributes food provided by food banks and other sources for people seeking emergency food assistance who would otherwise not get enough to eat or not eat well.
+Food Bank supports a network of approximately 1,000 community-based member programs.